JLMadsen/twoPhaseCommit/README.md

 commitHandler.phaseChange = (phase) => {
   // phase is an action object which is defined in components folder
+  // if we have a bool isVoting we can change this here.

   switch (phase) {
     case action.commit:

+      isVoting = true;
       // do stuff ...

     case action.success:

+      isVoting = false;
       // do stuff ...

     case action.abort:

+      isVoting = false;
       // do stuff ...
 };